leomorini/QR-Catcher/README.md

 ## 🔍 About the Project

 QR Catcher is perfect for developers or businesses looking for a quick and efficient solution to scan QR Codes and barcodes.
 With an intuitive interface and well-structured code, it can be adapted for various use cases, such as:
-- Product registration
+- Qrcode and Barcode scan
-- Accessing links and encrypted information
+- History of links
+- Custom theme
-- Inventory management
+- No ADS

 ---